Bill Cosby

 Cosby made his film debut starring in Man and Boy (1971) followed by Hickey & Boggs (1972), Uptown Saturday Night (1974), Let's Do It Again (1975), A Piece of the Action (1977), Leonard Part 6 (1987), and Ghost Dad (1990).
 He produced and starred in a series of television sitcoms such as The Bill Cosby Show (1969–1971), Fat Albert and the Cosby Kids (1972–1985) and The Cosby Show (1984–1992) as well as its spin-off A Different World (1987–1993), The Cosby Mysteries (1994–1995), and Cosby (1996–2000).
 He hosted Kids Say the Darndest Things (1998–2000).
 During his prolific career he advertised numerous products including the Jell-O ice pop treats Pudding Pop.

 Over 60 women have accused Cosby of various offenses, including rape, drug-facilitated sexual assault, sexual battery, child sexual abuse and sexual harassment.
 Those allegations gained traction in 2014 after fellow comedian Hannibal Buress mentioned the allegations in a comedy set that went viral.
 Cosby has maintained his innocence.
-Although he had received numerous awards and honorary degrees, several of them were revoked following the allegations.
+Although he had received numerous awards and honorary degrees, many of them were revoked following the allegations.
 Reruns of The Cosby Show and other programs featuring Cosby were pulled from syndication.
-In 2018, Cosby was convicted of aggravated sexual assault against Andrea Constand.
+In 2018, he was convicted of aggravated sexual assault against Andrea Constand.
 He was imprisoned until the conviction was vacated in June 2021 by the Supreme Court of Pennsylvania on the grounds that Cosby's 5th Amendment and 14th Amendment due process rights had been violated.
-In 2022, Cosby was found liable for having sexually assaulted Judy Huth when she was 16 years of age.
+In 2022, Cosby was found liable for having sexually assaulted Judy Huth when she was 16 years of age, and in 2026 was found liable for sexually assaulting Donna Motsinger in Santa Monica in 1972, and made to pay $19 million in damages.